 The Scottish Census takes place every ten years, alongside similar information gathering exercises in all UK countries.
-The data gathered gives a snapshot of the characteristics of the people who live in Scotland on that particular day and the information is used to inform decisions and facilitate discussion about present and future service delivery.
+The data gathered gives a snapshot of the characteristics of the people who live in Scotland on that particular day.
+The information is used to inform decisions and facilitate discussion about present and future service delivery.

-There has been a census of some description every ten years since 1801, with the exception of 1941.
-This provides us with a very valuable historic record and the ability to identify changes in social trends.
-Because information is available at many different geographical levels it also allow us to compare different countries, regions and towns, both with each other and with the wider area they are situated in.
+There has been a census of some description every 10 years since 1801, with the exception of 1941.
+This provides us with a very valuable historical record and the ability to identify changes in social trends.
+Because information is available at many different geographical levels it also lets us compare different countries, regions and towns, both with each other and with the wider area they are situated in.

 The first results from Scotland’s Census 2022 were released on 14th September 2023.